-Lindsay is Vice President of Marketing and Communications at America’s Charities, which inspires employees and organizations to support the causes they care about.
-She is a seasoned communications strategist whose work has spanned the nonprofit, corporate, legal, healthcare, consumer, and government sectors for nearly 20 years.
-Lindsay specializes in dynamic social purpose communications, digital marketing, traditional/social media and media training, grassroots and crisis communications, branding, and message development.
-Lindsay's work has helped impact public policy, change people's behavior, and live healthier, more equitable lives.
+Lindsay J.K.
+Nichols, vice president of marketing and communications at America’s Charities, works to drive social change, professionally and personally.
+She is a seasoned communications strategist whose work has spanned the nonprofit, corporate, legal, healthcare, consumer, and government sectors for 20 years.
+Lindsay specializes in dynamic social purpose communications, digital marketing, traditional/social media, media training, grassroots and crisis communications, branding, and message development.
+Her work has helped impact public policy, change people's behavior, and live healthier, more equitable lives.

-Lindsay has been quoted in the New York Times, Wall Street Journal, Chronicle of Philanthropy, NonProfit Times, St. Louis Post-Dispatch, St. Louis Public Radio, Dallas Morning News, and more.
-She earned a bachelor’s degree in Broadcast Communications and Women’s Studies from the State University of New York at Oswego.
-She is a founding board member of Youth Rights Agency of Western New York and Social Media for Nonprofits and a volunteer of Safe Shores, the DC Children’s Advocacy Center.
-In 2006 she was president of Washington Women in Public Relations (WWPR).
-She served as a judge for the 2017 WWPR Emerging Leader Awards.
+Lindsay has garnered front-page coverage for her clients, as well as being quoted herself, in the New York Times, Wall Street Journal, Chronicle of Philanthropy, NonProfit Times, St. Louis Public Radio, Dallas Morning News, St. Louis Post-Dispatch, Content Marketing for Nonprofits, Nonprofit Communications Report, and more.
+She earned a bachelor’s degree in Broadcast Communications and Women’s Studies from the State University of New York (SUNY) at Oswego.
+Lindsay is a founding board member of the nonprofits Youth Rights Agency of Western New York and Social Media for Nonprofits, and a former board member and volunteer of Safe Shores, the DC Children’s Advocacy Center.
+In 2006 she was president of WWPR.

 Lindsay lives in Ashburn, Virginia, with her husband, daughter, and cats.
 Her goal is to make the world a better place, one word at a time.